pavelm14/PyPhyloGenomics_ms/MS.md

 According to @wahlberg2008, it is easier to employ  genomic DNA for phylogenetic practice due to several reasons: (i) genomic DNA does not degrade so quickly as RNA;
-(ii) it is simpler to preserve in the field; (iii) it can be sequenced even dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics.
+(ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics.

+One strategy to fulfill this goal could be comparing genomic sequences of  model species and extract suitable genes that can be sequenced in novel species from its genomic DNA.

-Thus, we have developed a protocol for finding genes in genomicd  DNA suitable for phylogenomic studies.
-We have developped bioinformatic tools to help harvesting genes from  genomes available in public databases.
-We have also optimized a wet lab protocol for sequencing those found genes using NGS technology and more bioinformatic tools for analyisis of the raw data from NGS.
-Our software has been developed to assemble the wanted sequences from the reads of the NGS machine so that datasets ready for anlysis in phylogenetic inference can be created.
+In this paper, we describe a protocol for finding genes in genomic DNA suitable for phylogenomic studies.
+We have developed bioinformatic tools to help harvesting genes from  genomes available in public databases.
+We have also optimized a wet lab protocol for sequencing the found genes using NGS technology.
+Additionally, we  have developed bioinformatic tools for analysis of the raw data from NGS.
+Our software has been developed to filter the output reads from NGS and assemble the sequences for each specimen and their sequenced genes so that datasets can be assembled for analysis in common software for phylogenetic inference.

-## Other software
-CEPiNS [@hasan2013] is a software pipeline that uses predicted gene sequences from both model and novel species to predict and identify exons suitable for sequencing useful for phylogenetic inference.

-## Exon models
+# Methods

-### Finding candidate genes from *Bombyx mori*
+## Finding candidate genes from *Bombyx mori*

+We decided to use the *Bombyx mori* genome as starting point (although any genome can be used) to obtain candidate genes suitable for sequencing across novel species.
-We need to obtain candidate genes to be used in phylogenetic inference that have to fulfill the following requirements:

-* Our genes should be orthologs.
-* Our genes should be single-copy genes.
-* Their sequence need to be around 251 DNA base pairs in length.

-We will assume that our Next Generation Sequencer available is the IonTorrent_.
+As explaine in the introduction, genes to be used in phylogenetic inference have to fulfill the following requirements: (i) Our genes should be orthologs; (ii) Our genes should be single-copy genes; (iii) their sequence need to be around 251 DNA base pairs in length for easy sequencing in our Next Generation Sequencer available, IonTorrent_.

+The OrthoDB database <ftp://cegg.unige.ch/OrthoDB6/> has a catalog of orthologous protein-coding genes for vertebrates, arthropods and other living groups.

+We parsed this list with the module OrthoDB from our package PyPhyloGenomics and obtained a list of single-copy, orthologous gene IDs for *Bombyx mori* (12 167 genes in total).

+By using the module BLAST of PyPhyloGenomics, we were able to obtain the gene sequence for our list from the CDS sequences for *Bombyx mori*.
+And this list of sequences were blasted against the *Bombyx mori* genome in order to make sure that our sequences are free of introns.

+We also filtered these genes to be at least 300bp in length, are separated by at least 810kb so that they can be considered independent evolutionary entities.

+At the end we obtained 575 exons in frame.

+Then we executed exon validation by searching these exons in other genomes of Lepidoptera species such as, *Danaus*, *Heliconius* and *Manduca*,

+This search is automated by using functions in our module BLAST that take as input the list of genes from *Bombyx mori*, and the file with genomic sequences for the target species.

+PyPhyloGenomics also has tools to create fasta files for those exons that were found in the other species' genomes.
+It also automates the alignment by using MUSCLE.

+PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers.

+It is recomended that both alignment and designed primers to be analyzed carefully to make sure that the are no problems.

-We have to consider the IonTorrent_ platform requirements to arrive to our target 250bp gene length:
+We have to consider the requirements for the IonTorrent platform 2 in order to arrive to our target 250bp gene length (Table 1).

+For IonTorrent <http://www.iontorrent.com/> Platform 2, the maximum length that can be sequenced is from 280bp to 320bp in total.
+Thus, ``320 - 119 = 201`` is the maximum internal gene region (region within degenerate primers).

+Therefore, for the new set of primers, being designed for Platform2, we have a maximum amplicon size of ``201 + 25*2 = 251bp``.

+**Table 1.** Adaptors and primers needed for sequencing in the NGS Iontorrent platform 2.
+The maximum length of sequenced amplicon is \~ 201 bp after discarding primer regions.

   Primer                Length (bp)
   --------------------  ------------